Over 16,000 Site Visits - People Who Care About Our Community

 PennDOT Plan

-The developer has also appealed the denial of its proposed 95,000-square-foot principal building, which exceeds the maximum permitted building size of 65,000 square feet under the Zoning Ordinance.
+The developer has also appealed the denial of its proposed 95,000-square-foot building, which exceeds the Ordinance’s 65,000-square-foot maximum.

 Zoning hearing rights